gecko984/supervenn/README.md

 Solved three unrelated tasks, was happy with all the three (no repeated requests, no manual edits; each order is distributed only once).

-And here's a rather extreme example of a client whose scheme of operation involves sending requests to our API every 15-30 minutes to account for live updates on newly created orders and couriers' GPS positions: fresh data about their couriers' positions.
+And here's a rather extreme example of a client whose scheme of operation involves sending requests to our API every 15-30 minutes to account for live updates on newly created orders and couriers' GPS positions.

 <img src="https://i.imgur.com/vKxHOF7.jpg" width=800>